 But in the meantime, make sure you do give this delicious Chicken and Vegetable Curry a try, it's pretty awesome.

-- 8 chicken thighs, trimmed of all visible fat and sliced into chunks
+- 8 boneless skinless chicken thighs, raw (trimmed of all visible fat and sliced into chunks)

 - 3 cloves of garlic, crushed

 - 1 tablespoon of grated fresh ginger

 - 200g (7oz) sweet potato, roughly chopped (or butternut squash)